Purchases outside the continental US - please call for shipping rates

 Further on in the poem, I discovered a couplet that inspired my paintings:

 This is a stern exhortation to preserve even these tiny creatures, lest we end up on the wrong side of Judgment Day!
-Blake’s poem is a manifesto to wonder –– seeing grandeur in the small and innocent things of life.
-For the third painting of my “Auguries of Innocence” mini-series, I decided to feature a Blood-Red Glider Butterfly, native to Central Africa.
-When researching this tiny butterfly (54mm/2in wingspan) its heart shaped wings reminded me of the Celtic clover-leaf symbol found in medieval manuscripts.
+Blake’s poem is a manifesto to wonder––seeing grandeur in the small and innocent things of life.
+These themes are beautifully exemplified in the iridescent Blue Morpho Butterfly from my first painting in this trio.
+The black sand, forming an infinity symbol, hints at Blake’s poem about seeing the eternal in the microscopic.
+For my second painting, of the Madagascar Moon Moth, I thought about how the moon was a symbol of purity throughout Western art history (associated with the Greek goddess Luna and the Virgin Mary). [i] Upon a Celtic cross the moth, with crossed tails, enacts a crucifix, as an innocent suffering creature at the hands of tropical deforestation.
+The third painting features a Blood-Red Glider Butterfly, native to Central Africa.
+When researching this striking but tiny butterfly with a 2-inch wingspan, the heart shaped wings reminded me of the Celtic clover-leaf symbol found in medieval manuscripts.

-I am fascinated by Japanese rock gardens, a visual reminder of the ephemerality of life.
+Japanese rock gardens serve as a visual reminder of the ephemerality of life.
 In preparation for each painting I tried my hand at making my own miniature rock garden.
-I can personally attest to the paradoxical challenge of raking perfect lines in the sand, only for them to be blown away the next second!
-This fleeting reality is reflected in butterflies, whose average lifespan does not exceed a month in duration.
+I can personally attest to the paradoxical challenge of raking perfect lines in the sand, only to have them blown away in the next instant!
+This fleeting reality is reflected in the Latin American Blue Morpho Butterfly whose lifespan is a mere 115 days, and the Madagascan Moon Moth who only lives 6-8 days!

-In our world innocence seems like such a foreign concept.
-I see glimpses of innocence in children, but I also see it in our world’s tiniest creatures –– insects.
-Butterflies play a hugely important role in the food chain, and in the transferring of pollen so we can have plants that provide us food to eat and oxygen to breathe [i].
-I do not paint these beautiful creatures simply to entertain, à la the butterfly collecting industry.
-I create these paintings in an act of faith against impending extinction and a call for the conservation of innocence.
+Insects like the moth have a major PR problem, as people often associate them with unpleasant outcomes like holes in wool sweaters and blankets.
+I wanted to depict the beauty of moths, and share how they (along with butterflies) play a hugely important role in the food chain, and in the transferring of pollen so we can have plants that provide us food to eat and oxygen to breathe. [iii] These beautiful creatures are meant for more than hobby and display, as in the butterfly collecting industry.
+Representing them in my paintings is an act of faith against impending extinction and a call for the conservation of innocence.

-[i] A Rocha Field Notes Podcast, Ep.
-1
+[iii] A Rocha Field Notes Podcast, Episode 1.

 Born in 1995 in Moscow, Russia, Josh Tiessen is an international award-winning artist based near Toronto, Canada.
 Tiessen is best known for his hyper-surreal shaped oil paintings, which take up to 1700 hours to complete, and reflect the interaction between the natural world and human-made structures, drawing upon his studies in philosophy and theology.